• FB

 How to store your Best Soft and Chewy Hoagie Rolls

 Store them uncut.
-When you’re storing overnight, you’ll want to store in a paper bag OR, wrapped tightly in plastic wrap and then in a plastic bag.
+When you’re storing overnight, you’ll want to store it in a paper bag OR, wrapped tightly in plastic wrap and then in a plastic bag.
 Air is your enemy here.

 The Best Soft & Chewy Hoagie Bread Roll